 Once the operation is underway, the ASRC IC must begin immediate planning for medical care of the subject once found.
 Since the ASRC operates in many different jurisdictions, no hard and fast rules for medical planning may be stated.
-However, close coordination and cooperation between the ASRC doctors and medics and those of the local Emergency Medical Services (EMS) system is critical. should be made clear that the ASRC does not have any intent of providing medical care once the patient reaches the roadhead or a helicopter, although it is generally acceptable for the ASRC medic or doctor to volunteer to accompany the patient to the hospital should the local EMS system prefer this.
+However, close coordination and cooperation between the ASRC doctors and medics and those of the local Emergency Medical Services (EMS) system is critical.
+It should be made clear that the ASRC does not have any intent of providing medical care once the patient reaches the roadhead or a helicopter, although it is suggested the ASRC medic or doctor offer to accompany the patient to the hospital, but leave the decision up to the local EMS system.
 It is also important to make a smooth interface between ASRC and local EMS personnel in the field care of the patient.
-Although many times local EMS personnel may not be able to safely venture into the field to reach the patient directly, some EMS systems have EMT's and paramedics who are well suited to accompanying ASRC teams into the field.
+Although sometimes local EMS personnel may not be able to safely venture into the field to reach the patient directly, some EMS systems have EMT's and paramedics who are well suited to accompanying ASRC teams into the field.
 Recognition of the ASRC's expertise with wilderness emergency medicine must be tempered with the understanding that the local EMS system is considered responsible for prehospital patient care in its jurisdiction.
 Judgement, tact, and putting the patient's welfare first are essential to a smooth rescue.